 Starter fertilizer has become a widely used practice in today's successful farming operations.
-By using a starter fertilizer, small amounts of plant nutrients is placed in close proximity to the seed, typically at planting and may result in early plant health and quicker plant growth.
+By using a starter fertilizer, small amounts of plant nutrients are placed in close proximity to the seed, typically at planting, and may result in early plant health and quicker plant growth.
 Most producers use a liquid form consisting of several variations including, but not limited to: 7-21-7 and 10-34-0.
 Rates may vary but 5-7 gallons is typical.
 While some growers consider liquid fertilizer applied to the soil surface as a starter, nutrients are unavailable to early seedling growth which does not constitute it as a starter.
-Our fertilizer tube allows for the placement needed to enable a jump start in growth.
+Our Totally Tubular fertilizer tube allows for the placement needed to enable a jump start in growth.

 Ideal Conditions for Use

-Positive results are, and have been, widely stated with the use of starter fertilizers but not all fields are created equal.
+Positive results are, and have been, widely stated with the use of starter fertilizers, but not all fields are created equal.
 A crop's response to starter fertilizer depends on a number of factors.
 We are available to assist with questions but have found that fields with the following attributes tend to benefit from a starter fertilizer: